nicklockwood/ShapeScript/docs/src/export-ios.md

 When exporting for 3D printing, you will usually want to avoid having internal geometry inside the outer surface of your model.
 A good way to do this is to use the [union](csg.md#union) command to combine all the parts of your model into a single shape, eliminating internal faces.

 ShapeScript scenes use the "Y-up" convention, where the Y-axis points up and the Z-axis points out from the screen.
 Some popular 3D printing applications such as [Cura](https://ultimaker.com/software/ultimaker-cura) use the "Z-up" convention instead.
-Check the "Convert to Z-Up" option in the export window to export your model in this orientation.
+Check the "Convert to Z-Up" option in the export menu to export your model in this orientation.

 ## Image Formats